Armada2508/Jerry/README.md

 Client.py contains all client code. <br>
 Server.py contains all server and robot code. <br>
 Classes.py contains shared code and constants. <br>
+Gyro.py contains all the code for interfacing with the ADXRS450 gyro on Jerry. <br>

 ## Running
 The server will automatically start up on Jerry and to gain control just run Client.py.